jdecaron/c19coalition/_posts/2020-07-17-c19-coalition-volunteer-highlight-alizay-rizvi.md

 Rizvi initially saw the listing for volunteers on LinkedIn and knew it was the perfect way to help.
 She sees health equity as the forefront of the pandemic and her equity-first approach for the coalition has been essential in growing and moving forward.

-Rizvi’s long term goal is to create a startup that will help build an equitable society.
-In her free time, she does some freelance photography, listens to music, and enjoys cooking.
-She also loves her cats, Ace and Milky.

 > “I don’t think people have fully understood the toll COVID-19 disproportionately takes on Black and Brown communities.
 There’s a reason why Black and Brown people are dying 3-4 times the rate of white people, and I’m here to show others why and to stop this from continuing.
 >
 > — Alizay Rizvi, C19 Coalition Volunteer